mthenw/frontail/README.md

 }
 ```

 which means that every "err" string will be in red and every line with "err" will be bolded.
+Custom preset can be provided by

+*New presets are very welcome.
+If you don't like default or you would like to share your, please create PR with json file.*

 ## Screenshot